XENONnT/env_starter/README.md

 The `--tag` argument is used to specify which tag of base_environmnent to use.
 This applies to both the singularity and cvmfs environments.
 It defaults to `development`, the most up-to-date env.

+A partition equipped with GPU, for example, `gpu2`, doesn't guarantee access to GPU.
+Without `--gpu`, you will get a CPU-only notebook.
+So remember to include it if you need to use GPU.

 If you are developing `cutax` and want to use your local installation, you can add `--local_cutax`.